Team-8-App/CEN4010-Team-8/README.md

 amplify init
 ```

-Below are other important commands:
+BELOW ARE OTHER IMPORTANT COMMANDS:
-- Shows what you've already added and deployed
+- Shows what you've already added and deployed:
 ```console
 amplify status
 ```
-- Allows you to add features like user login and backend API
+- Allows you to add features like user login and backend API:
 ```console
 amplify add <category>
 ```
-- Builds all local backend resources and provisions it in the cloud
+- Builds all local backend resources and provisions it in the cloud:
 ```console
 amplify push
 ```
 ```console
 amplify publish
 ```
-- Open Amplify Console and view project status
+- Open Amplify Console and view project status:
 ```console
 amplify console
 ```